Back to Top

 In the final academic term, students who have completed all clinical quantitative requirements related to patient visits, physical examinations, radiographic, laboratory and case management studies may expand their Clinic Internship options to include both urban and rural areas across the United States and in many foreign countries.

 A variety of patient cases are presented and discussed in an interactive format.
 Most presenters are field doctors from the University's Community Based Internship program.

 : CLINICAL CASE STUDIES 2

 This course is deisgned in a Gradn Rounds format using Evidence Informed Practice.
 Students prepare and present cases from their current clinical experience which are then discussed with audience participation.

 : CLINICAL NUTRITION 1

-Discussion of nutrient metabolism and physiologic function in the body.
-Components of nutrition, including vitamins, major minerals and trace elements.
-Macronutrients and micronutrients are discussed along with clinical applications.
+This course covers nutrient metabolism and physiologic function in the body.
+Components of nutrition including macronutrients and micronutrients are discussed along with clinical applications.

 : CLINICAL NUTRITION 2

-Current application of nutritional management of common conditions encountered in chiropractic practice, including disorders of the organ systems.
-Discussion of nutritional needs throughout life.
+This course covers nutritional application and management of common conditions encountered in chiropractic practice to include disorders of the organ systems.
 Students practice assessing nutritional status.
-Discussion of general, individual and community nutritional needs along with special patient populations.
+Life course nutritional needs are discussed for individuals, communities and special populations.